thomas-melville/myNotes/General/Career_Development/spring/spring-boot.md

 @Repository

-Inject by Spring and is a stereotype for the persistence layer
+Injected by Spring and is a stereotype for the persistence layer Catch persistence specific exceptions and rethrow them as Spring unified unchecked exceptions.
+*PersistenceExceptionTranslationPostProcessor* does this by adding an advisor to any bean annotated with Repository.

 ## Structuring your code